samtron1412/docs/physics/physics-term.md

 where one could exist in an atom or atomic lattice.
 - This is an abstract concept: the vacancy of an electron at a position.

+## Ion

+An ion is an atom, or a molecule, in which the total number of electrons is not equal to the total number of protons, giving the atom or molecule a net positive or negative electrical charge.
+- An atom, or molecule, with a net positive charge is a cation /ˈkætaɪən/.
+- An atom, or molecule, with a net negative charge is an anion /ˈænaɪən/.

 ## Conductor

 In physics and electrical engineering, a conductor is an object or type